Portfolio on a Budget: Tumblr

-Tumblr is a microblogging platform that is similar to WordPress in some ways, but without the hassle of using a content management system.
+Tumblr is a microblogging platform that is similar to WordPress in some ways, but without the hassle of a content management system.
 On the other hand, you have less control over how your portfolio site looks and functions, though there are many themes for you to choose from.
-If you’re just looking to upload your projects, then Tumblr is worth looking at.
+If you are just looking to upload your images and projects, then Tumblr is worth looking at.

-Tumblr is also a social networking site, allowing you to connect with fellow graphic designers and build a following.
-The ability to reblog your content is one of Tumblr’s most powerful features — it’s possible to reach out to thousands of people with a single post and turn your brand into an overnight success if one of your designs goes viral.
-As such, even if you already have a portfolio site, it’s never a bad idea to include Tumblr as part of your marketing strategy.
+Tumblr is also a social networking site, allowing you to connect with fellow designers and build a following.
+The ability to reblog your content is one of its most powerful features.
+If your work goes viral, your brand can reach hundreds, if not thousands, of people and become an overnight success.
+As such, even if you have a portfolio site, it’s not a bad idea to include Tumblr as part of your marketing strategy.

 Let’s go through the steps to create your portfolio site on Tumblr.

-When creating your free account, be aware that the username you choose will be used as part of your address.
-So if your username is fraphicus, then the address you link to clients will be fraphicus.tumblr.com.
-In other words, you should use your brand name as your username.
+When creating your account, be aware that the username you choose will be used as part of your address.
+So if your username is fraphic, then the address you link to clients will be fraphic.tumblr.com.
+As such, it’s recommended to use your brand name as your username.

-You will then be asked to select 5 genres that you’re interested in.
-Naturally, choose those that involve the visual arts, such as design and illustration.
-From there, Tumblr will personalize your dashboard so related posts are displayed to you.
+You will then be asked to select 5 genres that you are interested in.
+Naturally, choose those that involve the visual arts such as design and illustration.
+From there, Tumblr will personalize your dashboard so related posts are displayed.
 Each post also allows you to follow, share, like and reblog.
 You can also Talk to a Tumblr and reach out to designers and illustrators that inspire you.

-With the social aspect out of the way, it’s time to focus on creating your portfolio site.
-A default theme (Optica in this example) is already chosen for you, but you definitely want something that looks more professional, so go to Edit Appearance and Edit Theme.
+With the social aspect out of the way, it’s time to create your portfolio site.
+A default theme (Optica in this example) is already chosen for you, but you might want something that looks more professional, so go to Edit Appearance and Edit Theme.

-Here, you will be able to customize appearance and theme options.
-However, the focus for now is to browse through the many free themes available and pick one that works best for your site.
-You can see a few on the sidebar, but most of them are displayed under Themes.
+Here you will be able to customize appearance and theme options.
+Browse through the many free themes available and pick one that works best for your site.
+You can see a few recommendations on the sidebar, but most of them are displayed under Themes.
 There are categories to narrow down your search, while price tags differentiate the free and premium themes.
-You also have the ability to preview each theme before installing.
+You also have the ability to preview each theme before installation.

-In this example, we will be choosing a theme with a Grid layout, since it’s great for displaying images and photos — ideal for a portfolio site.
-Bazice is clean and has features such as infinite scrolling, so let’s go with that.
+In this example we will be choosing a theme with a grid layout, which is great for displaying images and photos — ideal for a portfolio site.
+Bazice is clean and has features such as infinite scrolling, so let’s go with that one.

-After installing the theme, notice how empty your site looks at the moment.
-It’s time to upload a few projects.
+After installing the theme, it’s time to upload a few projects.
 Go to your dashboard and Make a Post (located on the top right).
 There are 7 post options to choose from, but Photo will probably be the best one for you.

-You can then upload the images and photos related to the project, and add a caption if desired.
+From there, upload images and photos related to the project, and add a caption if desired.
 Also, be sure to include relevant tags so your post is easily searchable.
 Once done, you can either post now or schedule it for later.

-After adding a few projects, things look more substantial, making it easier for you to edit the theme.
-Again, go to Edit Theme and play around with the options to get the exact look you want.
+After adding a few projects, your portfolio site should look more substantial.
+Now it’s just a matter of going to Edit Theme and experimenting with theme options to get the exact look you want.

 It’s easy to create your portfolio site for free on Tumblr.
-In addition, the social features makes Tumblr a great choice, especially if you’re just starting out as a freelance graphic designer and looking to get the word out there about your services.
+In addition, the social features makes Tumblr a great choice, especially if you are starting out as a freelance graphic designer and looking to get the word out there about your services.